Alex Bregman Player Props: Astros vs. Twins

 Twins Pitching Rankings

-- The 10 strikeouts per nine innings compiled by the Twins pitching staff ranks fifth in the league.
+- The 10.7 strikeouts per nine innings put together by the Twins pitching staff ranks second in the league.

-- The Twins have a 1.90 team ERA that is No. 1 among all league pitching staffs.
+- The Twins have the first-ranked team ERA among all league pitching staffs (1.74).

-- The Twins give up the fifth-fewest home runs in baseball (five total, 0.8 per game).
+- The Twins give up the fourth-fewest home runs in baseball (five total, 0.7 per game).

-- Gray (1-0) gets the start for the Twins, his second of the season.
+- Ryan (1-0) pitches for the Twins to make his second start this season.

-- His last appearance was on Saturday against the Kansas City Royals, when the righty tossed five scoreless innings while giving up three hits.
+- In his last time out on Sunday, the right-hander tossed six innings against the Kansas City Royals, giving up one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.